University-CFD-group/NASSLARD2D/README.md

 # NASSLARD2D
 Features

-Source code for the simulation of hydrodynamic response of dam-reservoirs during earthquake using immersed boundary method.
+A ghost-cell immersed boundary method is used for the numerical simulation of flow interacting with a stationary solid boundary.
+The numerical method employs a second order accurate two-step projection algorithm to solve Navier-Stokes equations on a staggered grid system.
+The laminar flow over a stationary circular cylinder is simulated to demonstrate the accuracy of the present numerical method, and the results are compared with previous numerical and analytical results for different Reynolds numbers.
+The comparisons show that the present immersed boundary method and the computer code can accurately simulate the flow over rigid bodies with complex geometries.

 How to Cite

-The NASSLARD2D solver should be referenced using the following conference papers and journal alrticles:
+The NASSLARD2D solver should be referenced using the following conference papers and journal articles:

 1. Demirel E. and Aydin İ. (2009).
 "Global volume conservation in unsteady free surface flows with energy absorbing far end boundaries."
 International Journal for Numerical Methods in Fluids: 698-708.